Preparing to Travel Abroad

 Medical and Dental Checkups

 Medical and dental checkups prior to your departure are crucial.
-Remember: only your physician knows your personal medical history and can advise you if your situation warrants some alteration of the general preventive guidelines outlined here.
+Only your physician knows your personal medical history and can advise you if your situation warrants some alteration of the general preventive guidelines outlined here.
 Frequently, health statements from your doctor are required to obtain a visa to enter your host country, if a visa is required.

 Since many inoculations require more than one visit to the clinic or cannot be taken in combination with others, it is recommended that you begin your inquiries well in advance of your departure.